 Super Gals!
 Kotobuki Ran

 - Original Run: April 1, 2001 – March 31, 2002

 This is a story of a young fashionable girl in the name of Ran Kotobuki who believes she is the greatest girl in Shibuya.
 The story mostly follows the “Gal Lifestyle” of Ran, battling rivals and finding true love.
 Together with her supportive pals, Mio and Aya, the show makes it more entertaining for young girls.
 It has a good mixture of drama, romance and comedy which is truly satisfying if you would want to taste a good spice of shoujo series.

 - Original Run: July 2, 2002 – December 23, 2002

 - Episodes: 26

 The anime has a little similarity to the popular series Rorouni Kenshin as to the main protagonist, Demon Eyes Kyo, who directly fused with the kind-hearted Kyoshiro after his defeat at the Battle of Sekigahara.
 While this resemblance is true to the show, Samurai Deeper Kyo is one of the most entertaining samurai-related series that should have been widely recognized since the old generation.
-Though historically inclined as to the setting, supernatural factors are present but it tries to maintain the most engaging aspect of the show which is the good execution of swordsmanship.
-If you want the real excitement of battle scenes among blood-thirsty warriors, with at least decent animation, you must re-consider Samurai Deeper Kyo.
+Though historically inclined as to the setting, supernatural factors are present, but it tries to maintain the most engaging aspect of the show which is the good execution of swordsmanship.
+If you want real excitement of battle scenes among blood-thirsty warriors, you must re-consider Samurai Deeper Kyo.